fkaduk/kobodeck/README.md

   includes an article fetcher
 - are ok with mixing ebooks and articles in the native Kobo UI — if you want to keep them separate, check out [kobeck](https://github.com/Lukas0907/kobeck)
-- are fine with a lack of ui: content fetching happens in the background
+- are fine with a lack of ui: syncing happens in the background

 ## how to use it